 Is Rancid Fish Oil Harmful?

-Rancid fish oils can be harmful and toxic even in small doses for some people.
+Yes, Rancid fish oils can be harmful and toxic even in small doses for some people.
 They cause reduced effectiveness and side effects such as heartburn, loose stools, and urinary tract infections.

 Once opened, liquid fish oil supplements should be refrigerated to slow down and reduce oxidation, whereas some liquid softgel capsules can be properly stored at room temperature but in a cool place without direct heat, moisture, or light exposure.